DNA damage response

-Wee1 is a protein kinase that helps to regulate the cell cycle by pausing it after DNA damage occurs, allowing cells time to repair the damage.3 Wee1 is overexpressed in many breast,3 lung,4 and colon cancers,3 suggesting that the tumour relies heavily on this mechanism to survive.
+Wee1 is a protein kinase that helps to regulate the cell cycle by pausing it after DNA damage occurs, allowing cells time to repair the damage.3 Wee1 is overexpressed in many breast,3, lung,4 and colon cancer cancers,3 suggesting that the tumour relies heavily on this mechanism to survive.
 By inhibiting Wee1, the cell cycle continues without pausing, and the DNA damage isn’t repaired which leads to tumour cell death.3

 AstraZeneca is currently investigating a potent and selective Wee1 inhibitor across several Phase I and Phase II trials in solid tumours.

 Preventing damage being detected

 Ataxia telangiectasia and rad3 related (ATR) and Ataxia telangiectasia mutated (ATM) kinases are proteins involved in detecting DNA Damage, stabilising the DNA and recruiting the appropriate protein to fix the damage when DNA replication stalls.5 Inhibition of ATR or ATM can prevent damage from being detected or repaired, as well as allowing it to be carried over into the next phase of the cell cycle.6 This leads to an accumulation of damage, and ultimately, cell death.6

 AstraZeneca’s pipeline currently includes both ATM and ATR inhibitors in Phase 1 development.